Sephora: History

-On 26 August 2016, Sephora opened its 400th location in North America on the Magnificent Mile in Chicago.
+In August 2016, Sephora opened its 400th location in North America on the Magnificent Mile in Chicago.
 The store was the city's new flagship location.

-On 31 March 2017, Sephora opened its largest retail location in North America near Herald Square in New York City.
+In March 2017, Sephora opened its largest retail location in North America near Herald Square in New York City.
 The store is approximately 11,380 square feet and features over 13,000 products.
 It is one of six Sephora TIP Workshop locations, with interactive services and tools, in North America; the others include San Francisco, Boston, Chicago, Santa Clara Valley, and Toronto.

-On 19 November 2018, Sephora signed a long-term lease at Thor Equities’ Town Square Metepec, a new retail and entertainment center in Mexico totaling 1.7 million square feet.
+In November 2018, Sephora signed a long-term lease at Thor Equities’ Town Square Metepec, a new retail and entertainment center in Mexico totaling 1.7 million square feet.

 In April 2019, R&B singer SZA accused the store of racial profiling.
-On May 23, 2019, Sephora announced they would be closing all locations on Wednesday, June 5, 2019, to hold diversity training for its staff.
+On 23 May 2019, Sephora announced they would be closing all locations on Wednesday, 5 June 2019, to hold diversity training for its staff.
 However, the staff training was a part of their "We Belong To Something Beautiful Campaign" and not the accusations from the singer.
 The planning and training for this campaign began in late 2019.

-On July 26, 2021, Sephora agreed with Palamon Capital Partners to the purchase of Feelunique.com, a UK online retailer of prestige beauty goods founded in 2005, with 1.3 million active customers from 120 countries and more than 35,000 products from over 800 brands.
+In July 2021, Sephora agreed with Palamon Capital Partners to the purchase of Feelunique.com, a UK online retailer of prestige beauty goods founded in 2005, with 1.3 million active customers from 120 countries and more than 35,000 products from over 800 brands.
 It had been acquired from Palamon Capital Partners for £26 million in 2012.
 The price was rumored to be £132 million.

 In July 2024, Sephora introduced a summer-themed pop-up in partnership with body care brand Sol de Janeiro.

+In February 2026, Sephora expanded its business to Ireland, with a shop in Belfast.

 Operations

 Sephora launched its online store in the U.S. in 1999 and in Canada in 2003.
 The Canadian head office was opened in February 2007 by Marie-Christine Marchives, a former Sephora U.S. and Sephora France employee.
 Marie-Christine Marchives returned to France in July 2010 to become the general manager of Sephora France.
 She was replaced in Canada by Klaus Ryum-Larsen.
 Sephora currently operates over 2,300 stores in 33 countries worldwide, generating over an estimated $4 billion in revenue as of 2013.
 As of September 2013, the Sephora at Champs Élysées in Paris, France, attracts over six million people a year.
-Afterpay and Sephora partnered to offer its customers the flexibility to pay in four installments on July 13, 2022.
+Afterpay and Sephora partnered to offer its customers the flexibility to pay in four installments on 13 July 2022.

 Sephora Canada opened its 100th store in Canada in November 2022.

 In 2024, Sephora confirmed the opening of its fourth UK store at Newcastle upon Tyne's Eldon Square Shopping Centre.